-Programmed Activities Activities over June Scheduled activities over July Achievements over this financial year Status Turf Management Mowing All mowing completed for 09/10 within budget.
+Programmed Activities Activities over June Scheduled activities over July Achievements over this financial year Status Turf Management • · Mowing All mowing completed for 09/10 within budget.
 Bay Islands crews now have computer acess.
 Interviews completed for 4 vacant positions in the mainland crew.
 Despite the cooler weather, grass continues to grow but at a slower rate.
 Crew numbers are reduced due to departure of labour hire staff and annual leave for permanent staff.
 All mowing has remained on schedule this financial year with the exception of Feburary 2010.
 4 Sports field Renovations Levelling of Duncan Road Baseball No.1 field was completed, infield on field 2 was rebuilt as a result of sinkage.
 Surface levelling works at Henry Ziegenfusz No. 1 commenced.
-Surface levelling works at Henry Ziegenfucz No. 1 will continue.
-Panel of providers to be finalised for provision of sportsfield and park renovation over the next 5 years.
 Approximately 65 sports fields have been renovated this financial year.
 Field rebuilds have also been completed on Redlands soccer No. 4/ Touch No. 5&6/ Mooroondu soccer No. 1/ Judy Holt Major repair works were also completed on the playing surfaces of Duncan Road Baseball No. 2, Capalaba Soccer No. 2, Cricket/Capalaba Rugby League No. 1.
-4 Park Renovations Spray programs for Bindii and Clover in parks focusing on high use areas.
+A Park Renovations Spray programs for Bindii and Clover in parks focusing on high use areas.
 Spraying to continue.
 Planning for new parks weed control program to commence.
 Trial work being undertaken at Raby Esplanade using water retention crystals to promote turf health with some very positive results.
 Trial work of organics applied to Commodore Drive with positive results on plant health.
 4 Tree Management Street/Parkland Trees Received and attended to 219 tree related requests.
 Planted 112 street/parkland trees in the month of June.
 Have received and attended to 3341 tree related requests and have also planted 1389 trees in road reserves and parks so far this financial year.
 4 Koala Tree Plantings Koala street tree planting done in Vintage Dr, Masthead Dr, Ironbark St, Island St, Fitzroy St, Janlaw St, Julista Crt, Natalin St, Oakwood St, , Firtree St, Mahogony St, Neller St, Crotona Rd (West), WatsoniaSt & Kalmia Dr. Infill planting with koala trees at Pitt Rd, Sandy Drive, Barcrest Drive.
 Reduced street tree planting is due to unavailability of suitable trees from nurseries due to winter's slow growing conditions.
 Total number of koala trees planted by end of June is 6698 (street trees & bushland plantings).
-NOTE: this number includes only Parks & Conservation Koala tree numbers.
-4 Conservation/Waterways Manage ement L Bushland Regeneration 188 conservation sites are being rehabilitated/ maintained across all Divisions - 32061 plants were planted in June.
+NOTE: this number includes only Parks & Conservation Koala tree numbers. × Conservation/Waterways Mar nagement Bushland Regeneration 188 conservation sites are being rehabilitated/ maintained across all Divisions - 32061 plants were planted in June.
 26 aquatic weed sites were maintained throughout the City by contractors and conservation crews.
 Ongong rehabilitation/maintenance of all sites worked in 09/10.
 Planning for works across all catchment areas for 10/11 - including Hilliards, Coolnwynpin, Eprahah, Tadarrappin, NSI and SMBI 67391 plants have been planted by Conservation until the end of June.
 4 Waterway Rubbish Collection 12 cubic metres of rubbish was collected form 79 sites within June.
 Rubbish collection will continue from 79 sites, dependant on rain events.
 90 m3 of rubbish has been removed from waterways this financial year.
 Rubbish clean ups will continue to be undertaken throughout 10/11.
 Further sites will be added to the shchedule and extra runs will be undertaken after large rain events.
 4